A different kind of trip to the zoo

 The meeting went on over two days and consisted of updates from the IRF team and updates from their African and Asian programme managers in the field.
 Tom Milliken from TRAFFIC (elephant and rhino programme leader) was the keynote speaker.
 His presentation was very inspiring and motivating as he gave us the background to which countries has previously used rhino horn.

 Rhino horn was originally identified as a heat-reducing drug in Chinese medicine and was always used in combination with other ingredients.
 It goes back to the Chinese tradition of balance, yin/yang and keeping this balance within the body.

 Japan, South Korea, Taiwan and Yemen have all been countries that historically did use rhino horn in the 1970s-90s but trade in rhino horn to these countries is almost non-existant.
 A lot of hard work by NGOs and governments went into making this happen but it did show what can be achieved.
-More information about this can be found in TRAFFIC’s report that came out earlier this year.
 Tom’s talk showed the importance of working within the countries where demand and was encouraging as SRI has just given its first grant to Education for Nature Vietnam to work on an awareness campaign within Vietnam.